b13/js-form/README.md

 		// check if the form is valid
 	formUtilities.validateForm($form);

-			// submit from and get response
-	formUtilities.submitFormViaAjax($form, {urlParams: 'ajax=1'}).done(function(response) {
+		// submit form via ajax and return response as jquery promise formUtilities.submitFormViaAjax($form, {urlParams: 'ajax=1'}).done(function(response) {
+		// use response from ajax request
+	});

+		// submit form with a attachment via ajax and return the response as jquery promise formUtilities.submitFormWithAttachmentViaAjax($form, {urlParams: 'ajax=1'}).done(function(response) {
 		// use response from ajax request
 	});
 });